 PUT /_access_log?duration_limit=30s&capacity_limit=1mb

-PUT /_access_log/{nodeId}?duration_limit=30s&capacity_limit=1mb
+PUT /_access_log/{node_id}?duration_limit=30s&capacity_limit=1mb

-Configuration Item | Type | Description |
+Parameter | Type | Default Value | Description |

-duration_limit | String | Maximum duration of access log records.
-When this duration is reached, the recording stops.
-Value range: 10 to 120 Unit: s Default value: 30 |
+duration_limit | String | 30 | Maximum duration for access logging.
+When this limit is reached, access logging stops.
+Value range: 10 to 120 Unit: s Setting this parameter to null restores the default value.
+Access logging stops when either duration_limit or capacity_limit is reached. |

-capacity_limit | String | Maximum memory size for recording access logs.
-When the size of an access log reaches this value, access logging stops.
-Value range: 1 to 5 Unit: MB Default value: 1 |
+capacity_limit | String | 1 | Maximum access log size.
+When the size of an access log reaches this limit, access logging stops.
+Value range: 1 to 5 Unit: MB Setting this parameter to null restores the default value.
+Access logging stops when either duration_limit or capacity_limit is reached. |

 GET /_access_log

-GET /_access_log/{nodeId}
+GET /_access_log/{node_id}

 Example response: